Being at the frontline of an engineering plant and dealing with all equipment maintenance requires a responsible and organised approach

 - the ability to negotiate with, and persuade others

 - the confidence to respond positively when under pressure

-Employers place great value on related work experience to show you have the relevant skills and knowledge.
-Requirements can vary for each job and some employers may want you to have previous experience in another area of engineering.
+Employers place great value on related work experience as it shows that relevant skills and knowledge have been acquired.
+Specific requirements can vary for each job and some employers may want you to have previous experience in another area of engineering.